nas256/ece3400_team13/labs/milestone1.md

 [![Line Following](http://img.youtube.com/vi/coHGV5OTJF0/0.jpg)](https://www.youtube.com/watch?v=coHGV5OTJF0)
 [![Following a Curve](http://img.youtube.com/vi/6YNuYDZxIUI/0.jpg)](https://www.youtube.com/watch?v=6YNuYDZxIUI)

+Our robot is a little nervous and jittery in these videos, and so we tuned our mapping values to achieve a more gradual slowdown.
+You can see the improvement in our figure eight video below.

 ## Traversing a Grid

 Now that we can follow a line, it's time to traverse a grid!
 We have two extra line sensors towards the edge of the robot to detect intersections.
 For each intersection we detect, the robot decides whether or not it wants to turn.